Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Abstract

 \section{Abstract}

-Neural operators are neural network–based surrogate models for approximating solution operators of parametric partial differential equations, enabling efficient many-query computations in science and engineering.
-Many applications, including engineering design, involve variable and often nonparametric geometries, for which generalization to unseen geometries remains a central practical challenge.
-In this work, we adopt a kernel integral perspective motivated by classical boundary integral formulations and recast operator learning on variable geometries as the approximation of geometry-dependent kernel operators, potentially with singularities.
-This perspective clarifies a mechanism for geometric generalization and reveals a direct connection between operator learning and fast kernel summation methods.
-Leveraging this connection, we propose a multiscale neural operator inspired by Ewald summation for learning and efficiently evaluating unknown kernel integrals, and we provide theoretical accuracy guarantees for the resulting approximation.
-Numerical experiments demonstrate robust generalization across diverse geometries for several commonly used kernels and for a large-scale three-dimensional fluid dynamics example.
+Neural operators are neural network-based surrogate models for approximating partial differential equation solution operators, enabling efficient many-query computations in science and engineering when low-to-moderate accuracy is sufficient.
+Many applications, including engineering design, involve variable and often nonparametric geometries, for which generalization to unseen shapes remains a central practical challenge.
+In this work, we adopt a kernel-integral perspective motivated by classical boundary integral formulations and study operator learning on variable geometries through the approximation of geometry-dependent kernel operators, including singular kernels.
+This perspective clarifies a mechanism for geometric generalization for fixed linear operators and reveals a direct connection between operator learning and fast kernel summation methods.
+Leveraging this connection, we propose a multiscale point cloud neural operator inspired by Ewald summation, combining Fourier long-range interactions with local geometry-aware corrections.
+We further establish approximation guarantees for the resulting multiscale representation of linear operators defined by singular kernels.
+Numerical experiments demonstrate robust generalization across diverse geometries for several commonly used kernels, Laplace-type boundary integral maps, and a large-scale three-dimensional nonlinear vehicle flow example.

 \begin{AMS} 65N38, 68T07, 65N80 \end{AMS}